 The main threats to aquatic habitats in the Mid-Coast include reduction in stream complexity, barriers to fish passage, reduced water quality, and reduced water quantity or alterations in streamflow.
 Specific factors influencing regional habitat quality and decline of salmon include ocean conditions, land use practices, landslides, fish hatcheries, and major flood events.
 Human-induced factors, such as habitat degradation, water diversions, land use practices, and artificial propagation, have contributed to the decline of coho salmon.
 Reduced amount and complexity of habitat, degraded water quality, blocked/impaired fish passage, and uncertainty that there is an adequate combination of voluntary and regulatory mechanisms to ensure success are limiting factors.
 Salmon populations in streams with water quantity or water quality limitations, or simplified stream channels, may be more susceptible to further habitat degradations that result in additional stress.

-Habitat degradation in aquatic habitats include stream channel simplification and incision, warm stream temperatures, altered streamflow timing and watershed function, excess turbidity at periods of peak streamflow, and impairments or barriers to fish passage.
+Habitat degradation in aquatic habitats includes stream channel simplification and incision, warm stream temperatures, altered streamflow timing and watershed function, excess turbidity at periods of peak streamflow, and impairments or barriers to fish passage.
 Stream channel simplification and incision can arise from removing riparian vegetation, removing large woody debris from streams, and channelizing streams.
 Historical land use practices are the source of stream channel simplification and incision in many areas.
 Warm temperatures can occur from lack of riparian vegetation, reduced streamflow, and stream channel simplification.
 Altered streamflow timing can result from land management practices and streamflow withdrawals, both of which affect how water moves through the landscape (i.e., watershed function).
 Land management practices can affect the rate at which fine sediments from the landscape are transported to streams and also can affect the magnitude of peak flows, which may combine to increase turbidity to levels that negatively affect wildlife and impair or prohibit water treatment for human consumption.

 Habitat restoration projects are occurring throughout the Mid-Coast to improve habitat conditions and reduce further degradation.
-These projects include adding large woody debris into streams, increasing fish rearing areas off the main channel’s streams, supporting gravel substrate used for spawning and deep pools, increasing streamflow during key times of the year for fish species and in the summer to reduce settling of fine sediment inputs, maintaining riparian vegetation for shading and filtering, and lower water temperatures, improving roads to reduce sediment inputs, and encouraging beaver dam formation.
+These projects include adding large woody debris into streams, increasing fish rearing areas off main channel’s streams, supporting gravel substrate used for spawning and deep pools, increasing streamflow during key times of the year for fish species and in the summer to reduce settling of fine sediment inputs, maintaining riparian vegetation for shading and filtering, and lower water temperatures, improving roads to reduce sediment inputs, and encouraging beaver dam formation.

 Appendix B provides information on key locations and issues within each of the eight drainage basins in the Mid-Coast region.